-Early on Tuesday, the house of Hamas leader Ismail Haniyeh was hit by an Israeli air strike, according to his son, but no casualties were reported.'Political will'
+Early on Tuesday, the house of Hamas leader Ismail Haniyeh was hit by an Israeli air strike, according to his son, but no casualties were reported.

 Earlier, UN Secretary General Ban Ki-moon urged an immediate halt to the violence in Gaza, saying the Palestinian territory was in a "critical condition".